History of the Jews in Philadelphia: Colonia era

-In the War of Independence
+American Revolution

 Many Jews in Philadelphia took a prominent part in the War of Independence.
 Leading up to the conflict, several Jewish merchants and other citizens of Philadelphia signed the Non-Importation Resolutions.
 By doing so, they agreed "not to have any goods shipped from Great Britain until after the repeal of the Stamp Act."
 This was officially adopted on October 25, 1765.
 The Jewish signers included Benjamin Levy, David Franks, Samson Levy, Hyman Levy Jr., Mathias Bush, Moses Mordecai, Michael Gratz, and Barnard Gratz.
 The last two were brothers who had left Upper Silesia in Germany about 1755 and settled in Philadelphia.

 In 1777, just after the outbreak of the American Revolutionary War, the following Jews agreed to accept the colonial paper money sanctioned by the king in lieu of gold and silver: Solomon Aaron, Joseph Solomon Kohn, Solomon Marache, Moses Mordecai, Barnard Soliman, and David Franks.
 Of these, Moses Mordecai and David Franks had signed the Non-Importation Resolutions.

 During the conflict, David Franks was conspicuous for his loyalty to the British cause, being the English agent in charge of the prisoners; his daughter, Rebecca Franks, took part in the "Mischianza," the famous fête given in honor of General Howe during the British occupancy of Philadelphia.
 The majority of the Jews of the city, however, supported the American cause.
 Col. David Salisbury Franks was aide-de-camp to General Benedict Arnold at Philadelphia in 1779; Solomon Bush was major of the Pennsylvania militia; Col. Isaac Franks served with distinction in the war, as did Philip Moses, Russell and Benjamin Nones.
 Haym Solomon made loans to individuals in Congress, which were never repaid; his services as a financial agent during the war were invaluable.
 Another creditor of the Continental Congress was Aaron Levy, and his loans, like nearly all the others, were never fully repaid.
 At the close of the war the Jewish population of Philadelphia amounted to almost 500.
 In 1801, Rebecca Gratz helped establish the Female Association for the Relief of Women and Children in Reduced Circumstances, which helped women whose families were suffering after the American Revolutionary War.